FranCali/MatrixMultiplication/README.md

 ![image](https://drive.google.com/uc?export=view&id=183GbtT0zwll_QKryHajML_HxAMD-oFJL)

-The plot clearly shows that the percentage of linear scaling efficiency is low, the maximum value is reached with 2 processing units and after it quickly decreases under 10% going even further until the last point which has a percentage near to zero.
-With the inputs tested, this algorithm shows a poor weak scaling efficiency.
+The plot clearly shows that the percentage of linear scaling efficiency is low, the maximum value is reached with 2 processing units and after that, it quickly decreases under 10% going even further until the last point which has a percentage near to zero.
+With the tested inputs, this algorithm shows a poor weak scaling efficiency.
 <br><br>